pcatalinahe/thinking-in-react/README.md

-How is state and props working in the application?
+How is state and props working in this app?

+State dynamically updates the app on user input.
+FilterableProductTable uses filterText and inStockOnly to update UI based on the entry on search bar, and/or if the checkbox is checked or not.
+Props pass data between components.
+FilterableProductTable sends filterText, inStockOnly, and products as props to ProductTable which allows for filtering and proper display of products.